A separable and asymptotic-preserving dynamical low-rank method for the Vlasov-Poisson-Fokker-Planck system: Separable discretization of the Fokker--Planck operator and its low-rank projection

 In this section, we construct a conservative finite-difference approximation of the Fokker--Planck operator \eqref{eq:op_L_def} that decouples the spatial and velocity components.
 We then project this discrete operator onto the low-rank basis, demonstrating how this separable structure enables efficient DLR evolution.

-We consider one spatial and one velocity dimension (1D1V) for simplicity; the approach can be extended to higher dimensions straightforwardly.
-We assume that the spatial and velocity domains are $[x_{\min},x_{\max}]$ and $[v_{\min},v_{\max}]$, respectively, with grid points given by
+We consider one spatial and one velocity dimension (1D1V) for simplicity; the approach can be extended to higher dimensions straightforwardly.\footnote{\modifysecond{In the 1D1V setting used throughout the rest of this paper, the discrete distribution $f_{p,q}$ is a matrix rather than a tensor as referred to in Section~\ref{sec:dlr_algorithm}.
+However, we retain the term ``tensor" for consistency with the higher-dimensional formulation.}} We assume that the spatial and velocity domains are $[x_{\min},x_{\max}]$ and $[v_{\min},v_{\max}]$, respectively, with grid points given by

 where $\Delta x=(x_{\max}-x_{\min})/N_x$ and $\Delta v=(v_{\max}-v_{\min})/N_v$.
 We impose periodic boundary condition in \(x\) and zero-flux boundary condition in \(v\).
 The discrete low-rank ansatz for the distribution \(f\) at grid point \((x_p,v_q)\) is